flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 To understand this turn of events, let's take a closer look at the Out-of-order execution (OoO) model.
 OoO is not a Lego piece that engineers fit and then move on to the next part.
 Pipelined CPUs are susceptible to a whole new range of [hazards](`r ref("playstation#delay-galore")`), which means that the slightest addition may lead to a complete redesign.
 For instance, OoO requires altering the register file to fit **register renaming** `r cite("cpu-etsion")`, a clever technique where the CPU houses more registers than the instruction set references, enabling the CPU to store multiple copies of the program state and prevent dependency problems that arise after altering the original order of the instructions.
 All in all, while these solutions are interesting, they add up to complexity to the CPU chip, and that can pose a threat to future scalability.

 The PowerPC Processor Element (PPE) derives from POWER4 which is itself an OoO core.
-However, POWER4 is an independent chip by itself, while the PPE is either surrounded by 7 SPEs (as with the Playstation 3/Cell) or by two more PPEs (as with the Xbox 360/Xenon).
+However, POWER4 is an independent chip by itself, while the PPE is either surrounded by 7 SPEs (as with the PlayStation 3/Cell) or by two more PPEs (as with the Xbox 360/Xenon).
 These changes take up space and the dimensions of the CPU chip are critical in terms of price and heat emission.
 So, in the end, I imagine IBM didn't see enough advantages for applying OoO on an application-specific machine like the PS3 or Xbox 360.

 ##### An alternative solution